 The Head Office provides retirement benefits for certain staff members of the Branch through the Head Office's retirement benefit schemes.
 The contributions made by the Head Office for these staff members are included in the management fees expenses charged to the Branch.

-The Branch provides both defined benefits scheme to certain staff members and defined contribution scheme to other staff members in accordance with the relevant laws and regulations.
+The Branch provides defined contribution scheme to staff members in accordance with the relevant laws and regulations.

 Significant accounting policies (continued)